milindmadhukar/ddp-go/README.md

 ## This Implementation is barebones and incomplete for now tested only with WLED.

 This implementation is hugely based off of [ddp-rs](https://github.com/coral/ddp-rs).
-Big thanks to him.
+Big thanks to [Coral](https://github.com/coral).